 Find out how Philips is moving towards zero unplanned equipment downtime of medical imaging systems using remote monitoring and predictive analytics, powered by Vertica.

 Top Vertica Use Cases for IoT Analytics:

-Sensor data from delivery trucks is helping businesses ensure driver safety, schedule preventive maintenance before mechanical issues can disrupt fleet operations, and enable intelligent route optimization to reduce fuel costs and emissions.
-Insurance companies use data generated from in-vehicle telematics sensors to offer drivers attractive rates based on the amount of driving they do in congested areas, their driving habits in terms of idling and braking, and even the relative location of their home and office.
+Sensor data from delivery trucks help businesses ensure driver safety, schedule maintenance before mechanical issues can disrupt fleet operations, and enable intelligent route optimization to reduce fuel costs and emissions.

-Facilities personnel use monitors to gather data on building systems, including heating, ventilation, and air conditioning (HVAC) equipment.
-By analyzing this sensor data, engineering teams can control equipment across the building more efficiently, as well as anticipate and troubleshoot issues before they escalate to “hot” or “cold” calls.
+Facilities personnel use monitors to gather data on building systems, including heating, ventilation, and air conditioning (HVAC) equipment to anticipate and troubleshoot issues before they escalate to “hot” or “cold” calls.

-Manufacturers use sensor data analytics to monitor the health and performance of their products and to work proactively to address service and maintenance issues before they lead to product downtime.
-Data collected on how customers are interacting with physical features also enables product management and engineering teams to analyze user behavior and experience for incorporation into future product development.
+Data collected on how customers are interacting with physical features enables product management and engineering teams to analyze user behavior and experience for incorporation into future product development.